 Locke Curfman, M.A., LPC

-I am a Licensed Professional Counselor in the State of Texas in private practice in Longview, Texas.
+I am a Licensed Professional Counselor in the State of Texas in practice with Kranz Psychological Services in Longview, Texas.
 I graduated from Southern Methodist University in Dallas, Texas with a Bachelors in Psychology with Departmental Distinction.
 I was a research and teaching assistant during college and assisted with several research projects that later went on to be published by my lead professors.
 I then completed my Master of Arts in Counseling from Amberton University in Dallas, Texas while working full-time in the financial services industry.
 During both my undergraduate and graduate training, I worked at several adolescent treatment centers

 I moved to East Texas in 1996 to complete my Master’s program practicum and served as a Chaplain with Marketplace Ministries, assisted a local church with pastoral counseling, and worked with a local psychologist doing adolescent counseling.
 I then took a hiatus from the human services field to work as a pharmaceutical sales representative for almost ten years.
 During that time, I was with several companies, earning top awards and honors for leadership and sales performance.
 Having experienced success in sales, I determined it was time to return to counseling, my first love.
 I completed my internship at the Bradshaw State Jail in correctional counseling and worked for three years on staff before leaving to join Winsted Psychological Services.
 Prior to working in private practice, I was part of the LeTourneau University faculty as an adjunct instructor.
 I continue to teach courses in counseling and psychology when available.